radian628/radian628.github.io/src/pages/blog/lazy-evaluation.md

 JS programmer, you'd've thought of far more elegant solutions to these problems than the ones I've just described.

-The neat thing about lazy evaluation is that other languages&mdash; like Haskell&mdash;
+The neat thing about lazy evaluation is that other languages&mdash; particularly pure functional languages like Haskell&mdash;
 have it as a _default_.
 In other words, all the caching and wrapping in callbacks is done _automatically_.